blessingoraz/machine-learning-homework/README.md

 # machine-learning-homework
-A repository for all machine learning zoomcamp homework
+A repository for all machine learning zoomcamp homework.
+Wish me luck!